ubikorp/lacking.org/podcast/_posts/2012-01-31-0092-nero-worst-dressed.md

   Louis Prima, Stevie Ray Vaughan + Double Trouble, Willy DeVille, The Mondo Crescendo, The Negro Problem, Sara Valenzuela
 ---
-It’s a hard turn to the left from Mexican funk pop to electronic soundscapes, but Sara Valenzuela has made the transition well.<!--more-->

 It’s a hard turn to the left from Mexican funk pop to electronic soundscapes, but Sara Valenzuela has made the transition well.